mmurdoch/arduinounit/README.md

 ArduinoUnit
 ===========

-Unit testing framework for arduino projects.
-Supports Arduino, ESP8266 and ESP32 as well as "en vitro" development system (vs embedded target) testing.
+ArduinoUnit is a testing framework for Arduino projects.
+It supports Arduino, ESP8266 and ESP32 as well as "en vitro" development system (vs embedded target) testing.

 ## Getting Started